-In connection with the Reorganization, membership interests in the LLC were exchanged for restricted and unrestricted shares of the Company's stock.
+In connection with the Reorganization, membership interests in the LLC were exchanged for restricted and unrestricted shares of the Company's common stock.
 The Amended and Restated Restricted Stock Agreement entered into by the Company with an executive governs the terms of the restricted stock inclusive of service vesting terms.
-As the restricted shares vest, the award's restrictions will be removed.
-The Company recognized non-cash equity-based compensation expense of \$259 and \$518, in connection with the normal vesting of restricted stock during the three and six months ended June 30, 2015.
-The restricted stock charge is included in general and administrative expense.
+As the restricted shares vest, the awards' restrictions will be removed.
+Charges related to restricted stock awards are included in general and administrative expense.

 In connection with the WebDAM acquisition, in order to retain the services of certain former WebDAM employees, the Company granted RSUs that vest over two years from the date of acquisition.
 As these equity awards are subject to post-acquisition employment, the Company accounts for them as compensation expense.
 A portion of these equity awards are accounted for as liability-classified awards because the obligations are based on fixed monetary amounts that are known at the inception of the obligation to be settled with a variable number of shares of the Company's common stock when the equity awards vest.
-The Company recognized non-cash stock-based compensation expense of \$98 and \$414, in connection with the vesting of these obligations during the three months ended June 30, 2015 and 2014, respectively.
-The Company recognized non-cash stock-based compensation expense of \$325 and \$491, in connection with the vesting of these obligations during the six months ended June 30, 2015 and 2014, respectively.

-As of June 30, 2015, the total unrecognized non-cash equity-based compensation charge related to the 2012 Plan non-vested restricted stock and RSUs was approximately \$59,000, which is expected to be recognized through fiscal year 2020.
+As of September 30, 2015, the total unrecognized non-cash equity-based compensation charge related to the 2012 Plan non-vested restricted stock and RSUs was approximately \$53,400, which is expected to be recognized through fiscal year 2020.